remnrem/luna-doc/docs/ref/clustering.md

-Now, we see a different structure in the data: the accentuated line-noise effect from epochs 200-300 has been removed; making two other feature of the data more visible: 1) a single small period of unusual epochs (that are also evident in the spectrogram), and 2) a long-range banding of similarity, which maps onto different stages of sleep (e.g. N3 epochs are more similar to other N3 epochs than to REM
+Now, we see a different structure in the data: the accentuated line-noise effect from epochs 200-300 has been removed; making two other features of the data more visible: 1) a single small period of unusual epochs (that are also evident in the spectrogram), and 2) a long-range banding of similarity, which maps onto different stages of sleep (e.g. N3 epochs are more similar to other N3 epochs than to REM